Yellow River Protection Conservancy Programs

 - Repeat: Use proceeds to buy another property

-Ten trained volunteers in teams of two monitor five sites on the river on a monthly basis.
+Volunteers in teams of two monitor specific sites on the river on a monthly basis May – October.
 Data gathered includes:

 - Water temperature